 Method 5: Checking the Physical Touchpad Switch

-It is a common occurrence for computer users to unknowingly disable the touchpad using the physical switch, especially on touchpads with the switch located at the corners.
+Computer users often unintentionally disable the touchpad using the physical switch, especially when it’s located at the corners.

-- Locate the ‘Fn‘ key on the keyboard and press it.
-This is usually next to the ‘ctrl‘ key at the bottom and may have a different colour.
+- Press the ‘Fn‘ key, usually next to the ‘ctrl‘ key at the bottom of the keyboard, which may be a different color.

-- While pressing the Fn key, locate the Function Keys (F1 – F12) for one with the icon of a touchpad with a finger on it or a touchpad with a diagonal line across it.
+- While holding the Fn key, find the Function Key (F1 – F12) displaying either a touchpad icon with a finger on it or a touchpad with a diagonal line across it.

-- Press the Fn key and the touchpad Function Key simultaneously to reactivate the touchpad on your laptop.
+- Simultaneously press the Fn key and the touchpad function key to reactivate your laptop’s touchpad.

-- Move your fingers on the touchpad to verify that it works.
+- Swipe your fingers on the touchpad to confirm it’s working.

-- Look for a little hollow on your touchpad.
-It’s usually at the upper left of the touchpad with an orange LED next to it.
+- Look for a small hollow on your touchpad, usually located at the upper left with an adjacent orange LED.

-- Double-tap the little hollow and check if the LED (if present) goes off.
+- Double-tap the small hollow and see if the LED turns off, if applicable.

-- Move your fingers along the touchpad to verify that it works.
+- Slide your fingers on the touchpad to ensure it’s working.

-As our last resort, we will check whether the touchpad option is disabled from the BIOS itself.
-Every laptop has settings regarding touchpad in its BIOS where the user can either or disable it according to his will.
-If the touchpad settings are disabled by default in BIOS, changing other settings won’t work.
+As a last resort, we will check if the touchpad option is disabled in the BIOS.
+Each laptop has touchpad settings in its BIOS that a user can enable or disable according to their preference.
+If the touchpad is defaulted to be disabled in the BIOS, altering other settings will be ineffective.

-- Shutdown your PC and reboot into the BIOS.
-This is device-specific and is usually displayed when the POST screen comes up.
-The Esc, Delete, F2, F8, F10, F12 keys are the most common keys pressed to enter the BIOS.
+- Shut down your PC and reboot into the BIOS.
+This is device-specific and typically shows on the POST screen.
+The Esc, Delete, F2, F8, F10, F12 keys are most commonly used to enter the BIOS.

-- Check the hardware device settings and enable the touchpad if it’s disabled.
+- Check and enable the touchpad in the hardware device settings if it’s disabled.

-- Exit the BIOS and reboot your PC and then move your fingers on the touchpad to verify that it works.
+- Exit the BIOS, reboot your PC, and then test your touchpad to confirm it’s working.